iPad 8 LTE Battery Replacement

 Step 46

-- Now, during reassembly, make sure to clear off any leftover adhesive from your iPad.
-Give those glued areas a good scrub with high concentration isopropyl alcohol (90% or greater) and a lint-free cloth.
-This little prep work is key to making sure your fresh adhesive sticks like it should.
+- During reassembly, before installing a display, remove any remaining adhesive from the iPad, and clean the glued areas with high concentration isopropyl alcohol (90% or greater) and a lint-free cloth.
+This helps prep the iPad for fresh adhesive and ensures that it will bond properly.

-- Before sealing everything back up, give your iPad’s functions a quick test and apply the pre-cut adhesive strips to the back of the display using our handy display adhesive application guide.
-You got this!
+- Test your iPad's functions and install pre-cut adhesive strips to the back of the display using our display adhesive application guide before sealing it up.

 Step 47

-- Grab a SIM eject tool, a tiny bit, or even a straightened paper clip and pop it into the SIM card tray hole.
+- Grab a SIM eject tool, a bit, or a straightened paper clip and slide it into the SIM card tray hole.

-- Give it a firm press to make the SIM card tray pop right out.
+- Give it a firm push to eject the SIM card tray.

 Step 48